AI and Student Learning (2025)

 UEN 2025

-About AI & Student Learning
+AI and Student Learning

 Artificial intelligence (AI) has made a remarkable entry into education, leaving educators with a mix of emotions.
 This course will help educators navigate this new frontier by exploring different types of AI and their applications, the ethical challenges and dilemmas of AI in education, the impact of AI on teaching and learning, and the design of activities and assessments that incorporate AI.
 Upon completion of the course, participants will have the knowledge necessary to make informed decisions about how AI can be effectively integrated into their teaching practices.

-Credit: 1 USBE or 1 SUU Credit
+1 Credit USBE or SUU

-Course Level: Beginner
+Level: Beginner

 Cost: Free to Utah Educators